 - Advertisements used in peripherals (devices that allow connections)

 In the next post within the series, we’ll take a deeper look into:

 - The scanning parameters used on a scanning device

 - How to optimize them to reliably discover your peripheral or broadcaster device

 - How to develop a BLE scanner to discover broadcasters and peripherals

 Take your BLE knowledge to the next level!

-If you’re interested in taking your knowledge one step further and learn about many other aspects in more depth including development tools, stacks, various development kits, IDEs, and BLE features, then check out the Bluetooth Developer Academy.
+If you’re interested in taking your knowledge one step further and learning about many other aspects in more depth, including development tools, stacks, various development kits, IDEs, and BLE features, then check out the Bluetooth Developer Academy.